How creating sensory-scapes helps everyone in long term care to feel more at home

 Thank you, I appreciate your down-to-earth and diligent approach.
 And agree totally, keep doing what you are doing!
 Looking forward to a long and happy cooperation between True Doors and Sensory-scapes

-Transform impersonal hallways into neighborhoods with homes.
+Transform impersonal hallways into neighbourhoods with homes.

-Help people to recognize and find their own doors.
+Help people to recognise and find their own doors.
 Increase privacy and sense of safety.
 Stimulate reminiscence and social interaction.
-Help elders feel at home, and energize staff with a beautiful workplace.
+Help elders feel at home, and energise staff with a beautiful workplace.